Bento de Góis: In Cathay

-He left Agra for Lahore in late 1602 or early 1603 (sources differ), and in February 1603, he left Lahore with the annual caravan bound for Kashgaria's capital, Yarkand.
+Góis left Agra for Lahore in late 1602 or early 1603 (sources differ), and in February 1603, he left Lahore with the annual caravan bound for Kashgaria's capital, Yarkand.
 His cover identity was that of an Armenian merchant with a somewhat unlikely name Abdullah Isái.
 He was accompanied by two Greeks chosen by Xavier: a priest, Leo Grimano, who travelled to Kabul, and a merchant, Demetrios, who also separated from Góis in Kabul but later rejoined him in Yarkand.
 Instead of the four servants given to him in Agra, he hired in Lahore a real Armenian residing in that city, Isaac, who accompanied Góis to the very end.

 Traveling via Peshawar, the caravan reached Kabul, where the caravan members spent several months.
 While in Kabul, Góis met "Agahanem", the sister of the ruler of Kashgaria, who was also the mother of the current ruler of Hotan.
 She was returning to her homeland from a hajj to Mecca and had run out of money.
 The Jesuit lent her some funds, which she later repaid with quality jade.

 From another traveler he met, Góis learned about the existence of "a city called Capperstam, into which no Mahomedan is allowed to enter" (according to Yule, a reference to the region of Kafiristan), and he got a taste of the local people's wine, which he found quite similar to European wine.

 From Kabul, Góis and Isaac went north, crossing the Hindu Kush.
 Having left the domain of the Moghuls and entered the territory under the authority (at least nominally) of the Khan of Samarcand, Ferghana, and Bukhara, they made a stop in Taloqan ("Talhan") in today's northern Afghanistan.
 The area was in turmoil, with the "Calcia" people, "of light hair and beard like the Belgians" being in rebellion against the Bukharan rulers.